SalehAhmedShafin/SalehAhmedShafin/Readme.md

 <h1 align="center">Hello 👋, I'm Saleh Ahmed Shafin (Nickname is Shafin)</h1>
 <h3 align="left">I am from <b>Dhaka, Bangladesh</b>.
 I am a passionate undergraduate student with a never-ending interest in science and arts.
 Into learning new things about technology and research with a view to solving engineering problems.
 I am mostly interested in Artificial Intelligence, specially solving problems using Machine Learning and Deep Learning techniques.
-Currently studying <b>Computer Science and Engineering </b> as major at <b>Ahsanullah University of Science and Technology</b>.
 A passionate about Machine Learning and Deep Learning.</h3>

 <h3> <b> Check out my repositories for project details! </b></h3>